 The damage: Expect to pay £60/80 per head with wine

 The good: Staggeringly good modern cooking is what you get and it delivers it in spades.
-There’s so much compelling food here from the oxtail croquettes, the pasta cookery and that death-row pain perdu.
+There’s so much compelling food here from the oxtail croquettes, the pasta cookery and they make remarkable things with fish.
+Oh and that death-row pain perdu, don’t ever forget ordering that.
 They’ll even take a group of you, so you and a handful of your mates can play too.
 It got a Michelin star within a year, they were surprised.
 I wasn’t.
+Many will call this meal a treat, for me it’s a cathartic experience with many wow moments.
+My romance of this place is yet to wane.

 The bad: It’s stayed consistently good, but only the pita bread was a bit meh as was the odd rosemary scented ice cream.
 But these are all forgivable things.